 Can I just have a filling instead of having crowns?

-If you’d like more information, please contact Dr. Lee and Dr. Milani to schedule a consultation to determine the best treatment for you or your child.
+If you’d like more information, please contact Dr. Lee and Dr. Milani to schedule a consultation to determine the best preventative dental treatment for you or your child.

 Preventative care is the foundation of dentistry.
 Professional dental cleanings help remove built-up plaque that is not removable using conventional brushing and flossing.
 The American Dental Association (ADA) recommends visiting your dentist regularly – usually about twice yearly – for full teeth cleanings, examinations, and consultations for potential treatment.
 When you maintain regular preventative dental appointments, you can avoid tooth decay and gum disease, as well as be aware of potential oral health problems before they become severe.